renovate-bot/zw/community/zsh_plugin_standart.md

 1. Plugin managers: [Zpm](https://github.com/zpm-zsh/zpm), [Zgenom](https://github.com/jandamm/zgenom) (when you set `ZGENOM_AUTO_ADD_BIN=1`).

-## 4. Unload Function - [ unload-function ]
+## 4. Unload Function {#unload-function}

+> [ unload-function ]

 If a plugin is named e.g. `kalc` (and is available via `an-user/kalc` plugin-ID), then it can provide a function, `kalc_plugin_unload`, that can be called by a plugin manager to undo the effects of loading that plugin.

 A plugin manager can implement its tracking of changes made by a plugin so this is in general optional.
 However, to properly unload e.g. a prompt, dedicated tracking (easy to do for the plugin creator) can provide better, predictable results.

 Any special, uncommon effects of loading a plugin are possible to undo only by a dedicated function.

 However, an interesting compromise approach is available – to withdraw only the special effects of loading a plugin via the dedicated, plugin-provided function and leave the rest to the plugin manager.
 The value of such an approach is that maintaining of such function (if it is to withdraw **all** plugin side-effects) can be a daunting task requiring constant monitoring of it during the plugin development process.